 Enjoying the Beach at Lake Pontchartrain

-If you are travelling with your canoe or kayak, enjoy a short paddle over to the Mandeville Marina.
+If you are traveling with your canoe or kayak, enjoy a short paddle over to the Mandeville Marina.
+If you don't have one, you can always rent a kayak or paddleboard from the park.
 At the waterfront, you can also have a BBQ or picnic lunch in one of the pavilions.
 The park maintains bathroom and shower facilities at the beach as well.
-If you don’t stay at the park, it is still worth it the park entrance fee to pull in your RV for the day and enjoy the beach!
+If you don’t stay at the park, it is still worth the park entrance fee to pull in your RV for the day and enjoy the beach!

-Ideal for avid cyclists, leisurely walkers, or hardcore runners, the 30-mile long Tammamy Trace is an excellent trail that passes through Fontainebleau State Park.
+Ideal for avid cyclists, leisurely walkers, hardcore runners, or horseback riders, the 30-mile long Tammany Trace is an excellent trail that passes through Fontainebleau State Park.
 This trail, which was originally part of the Illinois Central Railroad, is now a paved biking and hiking trail that runs parallel to US 190.
 This clean and well-maintained trail connects the towns of Mandeville, Covington, Abita Springs, and Lacombe.

 Bring your binoculars in your camper and spend a peaceful afternoon at Fontainebleau watching the birds.
 The park is an excellent habitat for a wide variety of birds because it is bordered by three bodies of water.
 This unique ecosystem is home to over 400 different species of birds.
-Grab a copy of A Birder’s Guide to Louisiana for detailed information and checklists about birds and other wildlife in the area.
 The nature trails in the park offer a chance to spot pelicans, egrets, and more.
 While you walk, be sure to read the interpretive signs to learn more about the surrounding biodiversity.